The Dangerous Reality of Lifestyle Creep

-I am almost 40 so lets say I have 25 years to invest and I am starting at zero.
-If I put inflation at 5% and my investment return at 10% then I need to invest yearly:
+I am almost 40 so lets say I have 25 years to invest and I am starting at NO retirement savings.
+If I put inflation at 5% and my investment return at 10% then the dollar amount I need to invest monthly:

 |Monthly Amount to Invest now for the next 25 years|

 from 65 yrs to 100 yrs

 Of course all of this is a best guess.
 I have no idea what inflation will do or what the market return will actually be.
 This is my best guess and a plan.
 Try it out yourself by using this retirement calculator.

 Evaluate where you are and what kind of plan you need for a comfortable retirement lifestyle.
 Don’t measure your happiness based on someone else’s retirement image or you might never be satisfied.
 Keep it real to you.

 Don't forget to account for inflation

 In planning for retirement don’t forget about inflation.
 You might want to save more money monthly because your dollar today is not going to stretch as far in 25 years.